MythikAngel/miku-discord-theme/README.md

 ### Wallpapers
 An album with all past wallpapers can be found [here](https://imgur.com/a/5wOsk)

+### Disclaimer
+The use of this theme is at your own risk.
+The author of this theme is NOT responsible for any potential damages.

 ##### PS
 I know the code is messy.
 I'm still a bit of a beginner at CSS, especially when I started with this theme.
 But it works.